-The description of topsoil management will address minimising topsoil storage times (to reduce fertility degradation) and the transportation, storage and replacement of topsoil to disturbed areas.
+The description of topsoil management will address minimising topsoil storage times (to reduce fertility degradation), separation of topsoil with sub-layers (to ensure nutrients and soil organisms are able to survive to the rehabilitation stage) and the transportation, storage and replacement of topsoil to disturbed areas.
+Describe the management of subsoil along with the topsoil required to return disturbed areas of good quality agricultural land to its pre-mining condition and productivity.